hms-dbmi/Access-to-Data-using-PIC-SURE-API/Cure_Sickle_Cell/README.md

 1. In a web browser, open the PIC-SURE UI login page: https://curesc.hms.harvard.edu, and login with the authentication provider you have been assigned.
 2. On the user-interface click on ADMIN
 3. On the user-interface click on APPLICATIONS, in the dropdown select JupyterHub.
 This is your own local instance of JupyterHub.
 4. On the user-interface click on NEW, in the dropdown select Terminal.
-This will open a new window.
+A new tab will open in the browser.
 Copy and paste the below: git clone https://github.com/hms-dbmi/Access-to-Data-using-PIC-SURE-API
 5. Click enter and close the window.
 6. Access-to-Data-using-PIC-SURE-API folder has been created.
 Click the folder to open it.
 Click the Cure_Sickle_Cell folder.